-The Centre for Restorative Justice is a resource, teaching, training and research centre dedicated to promoting the values and principles of restorative justice through engagement with students, faculty, academics, practitioners, community, institutions and government.
-The Centre was founded in 2002 by faculty members in the School of Criminology at Simon Fraser University.
+The Centre for Restorative Justice is a resource and research Centre dedicated to promoting the values and principles of restorative justice through education, research, and dialogue with academics, practitioners and community.
+The Centre works in partnership with individuals, the community and justice agencies.
+The Centre was founded in 2002 by faculty members in the Simon Fraser University, School of Criminology.